3 Reasons to Buy Long Term Care Insurance

 Long term care insurance gives you choices.

 Why buy long-term care insurance?
-Below are three good reasons.
+Below are 3 good reasons.

 1. You want the ability to access quality care quickly.

 If you need assistance and don’t have long-term care insurance, what do you do?
 You get help from family and friends, pay for it out of pocket, and/or go on Medicaid.

 To access long-term care benefits you must require help performing two out of the six activities of daily living.
 These are activities such as bathing, and dressing.

 As you age and start needing assistance with these items, many people rely on a spouse or other loved ones first.